thrasher-corp/gocryptotrader/exchanges/fee/README.md

 ### Current Features

-+ Exchange fee definitions to provide individual accessibility to exchange scoped fee structure inlcuding:
++ Exchange fee definitions to provide individual accessibility to exchange scoped fee structure including:
     - Commission rates which include maker and taker.
     - Exchange deposit and withdrawal transfer fees to and from blockchains.
     - Exchange deposit and withdrawal banking transfer fees.